ngomez93/LegacyFuel/README.md

 ### Fork Info
-Forked created by NAT2K15 to support his [Money System](https://github.com/NAT2K15/fivem-money-system).
+Forked created by ngomez093 to support Andyyy7666 Framework [ND_Core](https://github.com/ND-Framework/ND_Core).
 All credits goes to the orginal author.
-I have just edited a couple lines to help support my script and removed ESX.
+I have just edited a couple lines to help support ND Framework.

 ### Installation
 1) Download the latest version in the "code" tab on GitHub.